Nelson Insfrán

-Nelson Federico Insfrán (born 24 May 1995) is an Argentine professional footballer who plays as a goalkeeper for San Martín de Tucumán, on loan from Gimnasia y Esgrima.
+Nelson Federico Insfrán (born 24 May 1995) is an Argentine professional footballer who plays as a goalkeeper for Gimnasia y Esgrima.

 Club career

 Insfrán made his professional debut with Gimnasia y Esgrima in a 1-1 Argentine Primera División tie with Banfield on 29 November 2019.
 Insfrán received a yellow card for timewasting, and a red card for a penalty given without contact; the cards were overturned by tribunal in December 2019.

 In January 2022, Insfrán joined Central Córdoba SdE on a one-year loan.
 However, the spell was terminated on 3 August 2022 and Insfrán was instead loaned out to Primera Nacional side San Martín de Tucumán until the end of 2022.